 Extending your Day Trip

-If you are visiting Windsor as a day trip from London it is also possible to visit Stonehenge in the same day.
+If you are visiting Windsor as a day trip from London, it is also possible to visit Stonehenge.
+Many visitors choose to join a day tour from London to visit both.
+Alternatively, you can book a train and visit on your own accord.
 If you’re up for another extension you can also add the city of Bath to your travel plans.

 Entrance Fees & Times

 The typical ticket fee is £22.50 per person.
 There are various rates for students, seniors, kids and families.